 Community Performance & Art Center | 2023

-The Community Performance & Arts Center in Green Valley, AZ will present the soft premiere of Stories from Home on February 8, 2023.
-Tickets are on sale now.
+The Community Performance & Arts Center in Green Valley, AZ presented the soft premiere of Stories from Home on February 8, 2023.

 The Tempe History Museum’s Sunset Series presented Tempe Stories from Home digitally on October 6, 2020.
 Tempe Stories from Home was an evening of digital dance and storytelling that centers contemporary Latinx experiences while animating the city’s Latinx history.